lhbikos/ReC_MultivModel/docs/06-ComplexMed.md

 Data Analysis

 Parallel multiple mediation is appropriate when testing the influence of an independent variable (X) on the dependent variable (Y) directly, as well as indirectly through two or more mediators.
-A condition of parallel multiple mediation is that no mediator causally influences another [@hayes_introduction_2018].
+A condition of parallel multiple mediation is that no mediator causally influences another [@hayes_more_2022].
 Using data simulated from Lewis et al. [-@lewis_applying_2017] we utilized parallel multiple mediation analysis to test the influence of gendered racial microaggressions (X, GRMS) on mental health outcomes (Y, MntlHlth) directly as well as indirectly through the mediators engagement coping (M1, Engmt) and disengaged coping (M2, DisEngmt).
 Using the *lavaan* (v.
-0.6-7) package in R we followed the procedures outlined in Hayes [-@hayes_introduction_2018] by analyzing the strength and significance of four sets of effects:  specific indirect, the total indirect, the direct, and total.
+0.6-16) package in R we followed the procedures outlined in Hayes [-@hayes_more_2022] by analyzing the strength and significance of four sets of effects:  specific indirect, the total indirect, the direct, and total.

 **Results**

 **Preliminary Analyses**
-Descriptive statistics were computed, and all variables were assessed for skewness and kurtosis. *More narration,here.*  A summary of descriptive statistics and a correlation matrix for the study is provided in Table #.
+Descriptive statistics were computed, and all variables were assessed for skewness and kurtosis. *More narration,here.*  A summary of descriptive statistics and a correlation matrix for the study is provided in Table 2.
 These bivariate relations provide evidence to support the test of mediation analysis.

 **Parallel Multiple Mediation Analysis**
-A model of parallel multiple mediation was analyzed examining the degree to which engagement and disengagement coping strategies mediated the relation of gendered racial microaggressions on mental health outcomes in Black women.
-Hayes [-@hayes_introduction_2018] recommended this strategy over simple mediation models because it allows for all mediators to be examined, simultaneously.
+A model of parallel mediation examined the degree to which engagement and disengagement coping strategies mediated the relation of gendered racial microaggressions on mental health outcomes in Black women.
+Hayes [-@hayes_more_2022] recommended this strategy over simple mediation models because it allows for all mediators to be examined, simultaneously.
 The resultant direct and indirect values for each path account for other mediation paths.
 Using the *lavaan* (v.
-0.6-7) package in R, coefficients for specific indirect, total indirect, direct, and total were computed.
+0.6-17) package in R, coefficients for specific indirect, total indirect, direct, and total were computed.
 Path coefficients refer to regression weights, or slopes, of the expected changes in the dependent variable given a unit change in the independent variables.

-Results (depicted in Figure # and presented in Table #) suggest that  of the variance in mental health outcomes is accounted for by the three variables in the model.
-The indirect effect predicting mental health from gendered racial microaggressions via engagement coping was not statistically significant ($B$ = 0.118, $p$ = 0.000).
+Results (depicted in Figure 2 and presented in Table 3) suggest that 37% of the variance in mental health outcomes is accounted for by the model.
+The indirect effect predicting mental health from gendered racial microaggressions via engagement coping was not statistically significant $*B = 0.055, SE = 0.036, p = 0.121, CI95[-0.011, 0.124]$).
 Looking at the individual paths we see that $a_{1}$ was positive and statistically significant (GRMS leds to increased engagement coping), but the subsequent link, $b_{1}$ (engagement to mental health) was not.
-The indirect effect predicting mental health from gendered racial microaggressions through disengagement to coping was statistically significant ($B$ = -0.905, $p$ = 0.000).
+The indirect effect predicting mental health from gendered racial microaggressions through disengagement to coping was statistically significant $B = -0.151, SE = 0.039, p < 0.001, CI95[-0.231, -0.082]$).
 In this case, gendered racial microaggressions led to greater disengagement coping ($a_{2}$).
 In turn, disengagement coping had negative effects on mental health ($b_{2}$).
-Correspondingly, the total indirect effect (i.e., the sum of the specific indirect effects was statistically significant.
-A pairwise comparison of the specific indirect effects indicated that the strength of the effects were statistically significantly different from each other ($B$ = 1.023, $p$ = 0.000).
-Given that the path through engagement coping was not significant, but the path through disengagement coping was, this statistically signifciant difference is not surprising.
-Further support for understanding mediation as the mechanism of change is found in the drop in statistical significance from the total effect (*c*) to the direct effect (*c'*).
+Curiously, the total indirect effect (i.e., the sum of the specific indirect effects was not statistically significant.
+It is possible that the positive and negative valences of the indirect effects "cancelled each other out."
+A pairwise comparison of the specific indirect effects indicated that the strength of the effects were statistically significantly different from each other.
+Given that the path through engagement coping was not significant, but the path through disengagement coping was, this statistically signifcicant difference is not surprising.

 **Hints for Writing Method/Results Sections**